Fed's Powell confirms half-point rate hike 'on the table' in May as inflation surges

 It would mark the first time since 2000 that the U.S. central bank raised the federal funds rate by 50 basis points.

 The government reported last week that consumer prices rose 8.5% in March from the previous year, the fastest pace since December 1981.
-Asked whether March may turn out to be the peak of inflation, the Fed chairman demurred: "It may be the actual peak was in March, but we don't know that so we're not going to count on it."
+Asked whether March may turn out to be the peak of inflation, the Fed chairman demurred.

+"It may be the actual peak was in March, but we don't know that, so we're not going to count on it," he said.

 Traders are now pricing in nearly a 100% chance of a hefty half-point rate jump when policymakers meet next month, instead of a more modest quarter-point increase, according to the CME's FedWatch tool.
 Powell said that financial markets are "acting appropriately generally" as they have adjusted for Fed expectations.